The Complete Guide To Oregon Payroll Taxes

 New-hire reporting in Oregon must be made to the Division of Child Support of the Oregon Department of Justice.
 Reporting may be done online via the Oregon Employer Services Portal, mail, or fax.

-Paid Leave Oregon is a newly enacted program designed to provide Oregon employees and employers with guaranteed paid leave for qualifying life events.
+Paid Leave Oregon is a relatively newly enacted program designed to provide Oregon employees and employers with guaranteed paid leave for qualifying life events.

 Businesses with 25 or more employees are required to pay into the program, with employees and employers splitting the 1% contribution rate 60-40, respectively.